Murder of Robert Cipriano

-On April 16, 2012, Robert Cipriano (November 30, 1959 – April 16, 2012) was murdered by his adopted son, 19-year-old Tucker Robert Cipriano (born April 5, 1993) and Tucker's 20-year-old friend Mitchell Young at the Cipriano family home in Farmington Hills, Michigan.
+On April 16, 2012, Robert Cipriano (November 30, 1959 – April 16, 2012) was murdered by 20-year-old Mitchell Young and 19-year-old Tucker Cipriano (born April 5, 1993) in his family home in Farmington Hills, Michigan.

-Tucker and Young also attacked Tucker's mother, Rosemary, and his 17-year-old brother, Salvatore.
+Tucker and Young also attacked Tucker's mother, Rosemary, and his 17-year-old brother, Salvatore, seriously injuring them.
 Tucker Cipriano was sentenced to life in prison without parole on July 24, 2013.

 Background

 During the last week of March, 2012, Tucker Cipriano and his friend Ian Zinderman met and befriended Mitchell Young in Farmington Hills where the three all lived.
 Young was employed but living out of his truck.
 His mother required him to move out of her home due to his not having taken steps to finance enrollment in college.
-At the time of the murder, he was applying to the MIAT College of Technology, according to Young at his sentencing.
+At the time of the murder, he was applying to the MIAT College of Technology, according to Young's allocution statement.